 Administration is still up to their tricky ways.
 They have attempted to divide and conquer us by destroying all the guys' property that was in the hole and told them we did it.
 Also telling all the guys in GP it's our fault they are locked down still.
 So yeah the struggle continues.

 By the way, there have been two other uprisings of this kind since we kicked it off.
 If we can unite here in Missouri where unity has never existed then any state can.
-The pigs see an end to their control within our unity.

 Another Missouri prisoner wrote: